kanusmwabz/AquaUmoja/README.md

 	    i.
 Contains links to social media pages

 II) Responsivity
-  The website is responsive, at  smaller screen sizes the services changes to a column direction and a hamburger menu pops up in the nav.
+  The website is fully responsive, at  smaller screen sizes the services changes to a column direction and a hamburger menu pops up in the nav.
   Furthermore, the various images assume a column flex direction to fit into smaller screen sizes

 III)About section